supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 > [!summary] Summary of Keys
 > - A primary key is a candidate key.
 > - In relational model, no tuple can be completely `NULL` since, there must be exactly one primary key in the relational model.
+> - Superset of candidate keys are super keys.

 ---